Performances

 Performance by the MTSU Double Reed Day Ensemble, conducted by Dr. Dennis A. Hawkins, Jr.

 The COVID pandemic taught me that us musicians are hungry for opportunities to play together again, and I wanted a celebratory piece everyone could play that would be a fun way to wrap up the day’s events.
-We premiered it with around 35 folks as the final piece on the program, to the delight of us all.

 These Four Directions